-- You may accidentally deposit a check twice on your bank’s mobile app.
+- You may accidentally deposit a check twice in your bank’s mobile app.
 When the same check is deposited twice at the same financial institution, it’s likely to be caught and rejected by the bank.
 The bank’s mobile deposit software may immediately reject the second deposit, or it may be found by staff at the bank later.
-Banks generally scan for duplicate transactions and can cancel the second deposit before any money changes hands.
+Banks generally scan for duplicate transactions and can cancel the second deposit before any funds are transferred.

 Bank or Financial Institution Penalties

-The exact repercussions will depend on how the check was deposited or cashed the second time.
+The exact repercussions from your bank will depend on how the check was deposited or cashed the second time.

 Possible Legal Repercussions

-What to Do If You Are Unsure About a Check
+What to Do If You’re Unsure About a Check

 If you’re unable to find proof of the deposit using your bank statements, you can take the check to your bank.
 A teller can do a comprehensive search using the routing number, account number, and check numbers on the bottom of the check.